Skip Navigation

 Graduates from the Sustainability Studies Program are prepared to enter a variety of careers and graduate programs including education, law, politics, policy and planning, journalism, business, landscape and architectural design, renewable energy, conservation, marine sciences, forestry, environmental health, food studies, and the arts, among others.
 "Green Job" growth is steadily rising and is outpacing most other employment areas.
 The study of sustainability teaches students to be proactive, critical and creative thinkers who seek and find solutions to environmental problems.

-Sustainability Studies at Stony Brook offers five majors, six minors and a graduate certificate in GIS, as well as a Fast-track BA-MBA.
+Sustainability Studies at Stony Brook offers three majors, six minors and a graduate certificate in GIS, as well as a Fast-track BA-MBA.

 As part of the School of Marine and Atmospheric Sciences, we are a growing academic program offering undergraduate degrees in: Coastal Environmental Studies (B.S.); Environmental Design, Policy and Planning (B.A.), and Sustainability Studies (B.A.).
-We offer minors in all these areas, as well as in Geospatial Science.
+We offer minors in all these areas, as well as in Climate Solutions, Ecosystems and Human Impact, Environmental Humanities, and Geospatial Science.
 We also offer a Graduate Certificate in Geospatial Science.
-Our academic programs prepare students to understand and meet today's interwoven environmental, social, political, economic and ethical challenges in such a manner as to maintain a safe, healthy and enduring ecosystem and society.
-Our program is rooted in systems thinking, which gives students a framework to connect the different domains (environment, society, economy) of their studies.
 Our faculty use research and teaching approaches that are problem driven and solution oriented.
-We focus on developing not only students’ content knowledge, but also the skills and competencies they will need to work towards a more resilient world.
+We focus on developing students’ content knowledge for career opportunities and making a more resilient world.

 Contact Us